-Mental Health Reform’s (MHR) final event of the year, ‘Coalition Conversations’ will take place in the Wood Quay Venue, Dublin on the 8th December, from 9:00 – 13:00.
+Mental Health Reform’s (MHR) final event of the year, ‘Coalition Conversations’ took place in the Wood Quay Venue, Dublin on the 8th December, from 9:00 – 13:00.

 The aim of ‘Coalition Conversations’ is to encourage conversations with leaders, researchers, service providers and advocates from across the mental health landscape.
-Through live panel discussions, the conference will present a wealth of diverse perspectives and ideas to facilitate knowledge-sharing and learning.
+Through live panel discussions, the conference presented a wealth of diverse perspectives and ideas to facilitate knowledge-sharing and learning.

-Speakers will examine key themes including housing and mental health, culturally sensitive mental health supports, and youth mental health, exploring how new approaches and reforms could shape the future of Ireland’s mental health system.
+Speakers examined key themes including housing and mental health, culturally sensitive mental health supports, and youth mental health, exploring how new approaches and reforms could shape the future of Ireland’s mental health system.

 ‘Coalition Conversations’ is open to MHR’s member organisations, stakeholders and people with lived experience of mental health difficulties, their family members, friends and carers.